Guidelines for using UFT tests in LoadRunner Professional

 Note: LoadRunner Professional only provides performance information for data that is included within a transaction.
 Therefore, your UFT test must include transactions to be used by LoadRunner Professional.

 You can use the Services object and its associated methods to insert statements that are specifically relevant to performance testing.
 These include Abort, GetEnvironmentAttribute, LogMessage, SetTransactionStatus, ThinkTime, UserDataPoint, StartTransaction and EndTransaction.
-For more information on these methods, see the UFT One Help Center.

 Designing tests for LoadRunner Professional

 Consider the following design guidelines when designing tests for use with LoadRunner Professional: